"Windows Defender Browser Protection" removal instructions

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

-"VIRAL ALARM OF MICROSOFT", "Windows is not activated" and "CRITICAL_PROCESS_DIED" are examples of other technical support scams.
-However, there are many other popular models, such as - alerts of outdated and/or missing software, prize giveaways, ludicrous offers, etc. Social engineering and scare tactics are used to further these schemes.
-The purpose may be to trick users into: calling expensive numbers; downloading/installing and/or purchasing nonoperational, untrustworthy or malicious content; revealing personal information (e.g. identity, banking, credit card details, etc.); making monetary transactions, various fees/payments and so on.
+"VIRAL ALARM OF MICROSOFT", "Windows is not activated" and "CRITICAL_PROCESS_DIED" are examples of other technical support scams, however, there are many other popular models, such as alerts of outdated and/or missing software, prize giveaways, 'amazing' offers, etc. Social engineering and scare tactics are used to further these schemes.
+The purpose might be to trick users into: calling expensive numbers; downloading/installing and/or purchasing nonoperational, untrusted or malicious content; revealing personal information (e.g. identity, banking, credit card details, etc.); making monetary transactions, various fees/payments, and so on.

 How did potentially unwanted applications install on my computer?

-PUAs spread via download/installation setups of other programs.
-This false marketing tactic of pre-packing ordinary content with unwanted or malicious software.
-Rushed download/installation processes (e.g. skipped steps and sections, etc.) - increases the risk of unintentionally allowing bundled applications onto the system.
-Select PUAs have "official" promotional sites, from which they can be downloaded.
+PUAs proliferate via the download/installation set-ups of other programs.
+This deceptive marketing tactic of pre-packing normal content with unwanted or malicious software is called 'bundling'.
+Rushing download/installation processes (e.g. skipping steps and sections, etc.) increases the risk of unintentionally allowing bundled applications onto the system.
+Certain PUAs have "official" promotional sites, from which they can be downloaded.
 Intrusive ads also proliferate these apps.
-When an intrusive advertisement is clicked, it can execute scripts to download/install PUAs without user permission.
+When an intrusive advertisement is clicked, it can execute scripts to download/install PUAs without users' permission.

-It is recommended to always research content, prior to download/installation.
-Only official and verified download channels.
-P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites and other third party downloaders - are considered to be untrustworthy, therefore they are advised against use.
-When downloading/installing, it is important to read terms, study all possible options, use the "Custom/Advanced" settings and opt-out from supplementary apps, tools, features and so on.
-Intrusive adverts appear legitimate, however they cause redirects to unreliable and questionable pages (e.g. gambling, pornography, adult-dating, etc.).
-In case of encounters with such advertisements/redirects, users should inspect the device and remove all suspicious applications and/or browser extensions/plug-ins immediately.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Research all content prior to download/installation.
+Use only official and verified download channels.
+P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting websites and other third party downloaders are untrustworthy and should be avoided.
+When downloading/installing, it is important to read the terms, study all possible options, use the "Custom/Advanced" settings and opt-out of supplementary apps, tools, features and so on.
+Intrusive may seem legitimate, however, they cause redirects to dubious web pages (e.g. gambling, pornography, adult-dating, etc.).
+If you encounter these advertisements/redirects, inspect the device and remove all suspicious applications and/or browser extensions/plug-ins immediately.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Text presented by "Windows Defender Browser Protection" scam: